livingdocsIO/documentation/reference-docs/server-configuration/metadata.md

 ## Introduction

 Every document can have metadata.
 Which metadata properties a document has is defined by its `contentType`.
-A metadata object consist of key-value pairs where the key is unique per document.
+A metadata object consists of key-value pairs where the key is unique per document.

 A metadata field has a configuration (config + used plugin) and can be configured in the `contentType` config.
 It's possible to use existing metadata plugins to handle the behavior of the metadata field.
 It's also possible to create custom plugins.